Tauseef2077/Voter-ID-Card-Details-Extractor-Physical-to-Digital-/README.md

 - Then simply run **python app.py** in cmd in respective folder
 - then the website will run locally , just ctrl+click on the local host link

-**Sample Voter ID image is also in the folder with excel file if wanted any change in it , you can.**
+**Sample Voter ID image is also in the folder with MS Word file if wanted any change in it , you can.**